zackiles/cdp-proxy-interceptor/docs/rfc-stealth-plugin.md

 ## 6. Additional Considerations

 1. **Workers and Service Workers**
    You can apply the same approach: watch for `Target.attachedToTarget` or worker-related events.
-If `Runtime.enable` is never truly sent, you must forcibly create the worker’s context via `Page.createIsolatedWorld` or `Runtime.addBinding`.
+If `Runtime.enable` is never truly sent, you must forcibly create the worker's context via `Page.createIsolatedWorld` or `Runtime.addBinding`.
 Then emit the same `Runtime.executionContextCreated` event.

 2. **Console / Exception Handling**
-   Because we’re never really enabling the runtime domain, `consoleAPICalled` and `exceptionThrown` events will not stream in automatically.
+   Because we're never really enabling the runtime domain, `consoleAPICalled` and `exceptionThrown` events will not stream in automatically.
 If your automation code needs logs or stack traces, you can:
    - Briefly enable the domain in an ephemeral or hidden session,
    - Or intercept logs from that hidden session and forward them to the client.

 3. **Fingerprinting**
    With the runtime domain not truly enabled, some advanced detection scripts might notice no DevTools domain activity.
-However, for the standard “`Runtime.enable` watchers,” you have neutralized that detection vector.
+However, for the standard "`Runtime.enable` watchers," you have neutralized that detection vector.

 ---

 ## 7. Conclusion
-By using a **MitM plugin** that **filters `Runtime.enable`** calls, **emits synthetic contexts**, and **creates isolated worlds** in the real browser behind the scenes, we reproduce the main effect of the original patches: **no permanent `Runtime.enable`** usage is visible, yet **Playwright** remains fully functional.
+By using a **CDP plugin** that **filters `Runtime.enable`** calls, **emits synthetic contexts**, and **creates isolated worlds** in the real browser behind the scenes through the CDP Proxy Interceptor's plugin system, we reproduce the main effect of the original patches: **no permanent `Runtime.enable`** usage is visible, yet **Playwright** remains fully functional.
 This design is:

 - **Transparent** to the Playwright code (no local patches needed).
 - **Flexible** as new versions of Playwright come out (the plugin can remain stable with minimal adjustments).
 - **Less Detectable** than standard `Runtime.enable` usage, removing one of the key signals that advanced anti-bot scripts rely on.
+- **Maintainable** as it leverages the CDP Proxy Interceptor's well-defined plugin interface and infrastructure.